 A student in F-1 status who has been informed verbally or by email that he or she may be “out of compliance/status” MUST schedule an appointment with the Sofia DSO.
 An F-1 student may fall “out of status/compliance” for violation of federal government regulations governing students in F-1 visa classification.

-The International Office must terminate the SEVIS record of a student who is “out of compliance/status” in order to comply with Federal government regulations.
+The International Student Office must terminate the SEVIS record of a student who is “out of compliance/status” in order to comply with federal regulations.

 When the student meets the DSO regarding the reasons for falling “out of compliance/status,” the DSO will determine if reinstatement and/or readmission is possible and provide further information about the process.